bradleykirby/WallaceTheme/README.md

 Wallace uses an API-first approach for rendering both on the server and client.
 You get all the performance of a single page app with all the SEO benefits and wp-admin compatibility of a traditional server-rendered theme.

+Notes: Requires WordPress version 4.7 or higher.
+Some plugins may be incompatible with this theme.

 ## Installation
 A fully built and ready-to-install .zip will be provided soon.
 In the meantime you can build and install the project yourself by doing the following: